-I am a Greek Musician and Educator, currently finishing my Jazz Performance Degree.
+I am a Greek Musician and Educator, graduate from Codarts University of the Arts, and currently doing a Master’s Degree at the Conservatorium van Amsterdam.
 I started playing Bass Guitar at the age of 15 and immediately fell in love with it.
 My love for jazz led me to pick up the Contrabass a few years later.
 After spending years practicing both classical and jazz double bass, I decided to come to Rotterdam to study Jazz Performance.
-Currently, I am teaching in Rotterdam and performing all around the Netherlands with numerous different projects.
+Currently, I am teaching in Rotterdam and Amsterdam and performing all around the Netherlands with numerous different projects.
 My rich educational background (Engineering and Music) and my teaching experience in different fields enable me to have a holistic view of the potential of each pupil.
 My ambition is to pass all the knowledge and experience that I acquired through the years to other musicians.

 Double Bass Private Lessons